Application icon

 If any of the file indexes are invalid the function will be ignored.
 For example, you did not specify copy initial values and the source and destination are the same.

-Note that when copying a metadata field which supports multiple items, all items will be copied.
+Note that when copying a metadata field which supports multiple items, all items will by default be copied.
 This incudes Artwork, Comments, Lyrics, Ratings, User Defined Text Info, User Defined URLs, and more.
 You can find a complete list here.

 The action test state will be set to true if any metadata was copied, (not necessarily modified).
 If nothing was copied, the action test state will be set to false.